 To complement your preparation for the upcoming exam, check the following links:

-The agricultural scientists put emphasis on implementation of Crop Diversification.
+The agricultural scientists put emphasis on the implementation of Crop Diversification.
 This was advocated to the farmers for two main reasons.

 The prices of food grains like rice and wheat were not encouraging and farmers ended up with very low net returns even during years of bumper production.
 By concentrating on other crops like cotton, chilli and sunflower the farmers were encouraged to earn higher profits.